 In 2020, the COVID-19 pandemic exposed worldwide vulnerabilities, drawing attention to the need for healthy communities and resilient economies.
-As Western Australia's borders reopen to the world in 2022, remote indigenous communities and the Kimberley health system will face a challenging period due to below average vaccination rates and systemic underlying health issues that make this cohort of the community particularly vulnerable.

 The State Government of Western Australia has responded with a WA Recovery Plan.
 This plan prioritises protecting the most vulnerable, building infrastructure, unlocking future mining opportunities, investing in tourism and renewable energy, revitalising culture and the arts, supporting small businesses and building schools and workforces for the future.